 Reading and writing standards: http://nzcurriculum.tki.org.nz/National-Standards/Reading-and-writing-standards/The-standards

-In addition to the National Standards, teachers will be posting report comments on other curriculum areas throughout the year.
+In addition to School expectations, teachers will be posting report comments on other curriculum areas throughout the year.
 We will also add information about your child’s development of key competencies.
 These are the capabilities students need to live and learn today and in the future.

 National Standards are the benchmark that Year 1-8 students are expected to be able to achieve in reading, writing and maths.
 These signposts show where a child is at in their learning and what they have to do next to progress.